 5: Image File Names:

 Accurately name your image files, and include keywords relevant to the page.
-WordPress allows you to upload media and retain the original files names even when auto-generating thumbnail images etc.
+WordPress allows you to upload media and retain the original file names even when auto-generating thumbnail images etc.

 6: Image ALT Tags:

 Accurately describe your images using the Image ALT tag, and include keywords/phrases relevant to the page.
 WordPress Add Media tools allow you to add ALT text and captions, enabling the inclusion of additional relevant text content.
 Used wisely, without spamming, it is another useful element.